mkrakiewicz/laravel-worklog-calculator/readme.md

-# Write an application for the input of worklog entries
+# Input of worklogs

+Application to store input of worklogs